salama/object-machine/appendix/sof.md

 ### Object

 Objects can bee seen as a hash, but must have a class.
-The notation is a little like a constructor without the new.
+The written notation is a little like a constructor without the new.
 For objects with less than 5 simple arguments:
 ```
     MemoryInstruction(:right => 1, :operand => 0, :pre_post_index => 1, :add_offset => 0, :position => 456)
 ```

-Or object that use have objects as members.
+For objects that use have objects as members, the attributes are written below the object header.
+The header will always include the class name, and possibly short attributes.
 ```
 Virtual::Block(:position => 440, :length => -1, :name => :return)
  :codes -Arm::MoveInstruction(:operand => 0, :rn => :r0, :position => 440)